 "I will never try a criminal case the way I did before attending the NCDC...[It] changed my outlook on the practice of criminal law...made me a better trial lawyer and a better person."

-Tuition is $1,500 per session.
+Tuition amount is to be determined (per session).
 A $25 registration fee, which will be applied to tuition, is non-refundable and must accompany any application.
 Tuition is payable upon receipt of invoice, and must be paid in advance unless other arrangements are made.
 Delayed payment arrangements may be made with public defender offices where necessary.
 Meals provided from tuition include: scheduled social events (1 or 2 dinners), and lunches on weekdays.
 The hotel may provide breakfast.
 Participants are on their own for all other meals.

 A limited number of scholarships are available to cover all or part of tuition of those whose financial circumstances would otherwise prevent their attendance.
 Scholarship decisions should be completed no later than the end of April.
 Please be sure to complete the scholarship request on the application form.
 Please note: all financial aid recipients will share a room with another participant (no single rooms).

 The admissions process for both sessions will begin in March.
 Successful applicants receive letters and a postcard to be returned by the applicant.
 Upon NCDC's receipt of that confirming postcard, a registration will be considered firm.